robertmaxrees/management/operating-manual.md

 **What do you need from your manager?**

 Context and direction.
 Also encouragement and cheerleading.
-Not sure about that order though.
+Not necessarily in that order though.

 **From your team?**